On the HTTP errors UI page, HTTP error profiles give you insight about potential causes of your HTTP errors.

-To view New Relic Mobile error profiles:
+To view mobile monitoring error profiles:

 - To see HTTP error profile details: At the bottom of the HTTP errors UI page, select the HTTP error profiles tab above the table, then select an HTTP error profile to expand it.

 An HTTP error profile is a potentially meaningful correlation found between your HTTP error values (MobileRequestError events) when compared to successful HTTP requests (MobileRequest events).
 These correlations help you investigate the causes and contributing factors behind your HTTP errors.

 The screenshot below shows an example of an HTTP error profile.

 This HTTP error profile shows that a significant number of the HTTP errors occurring, 25%, are being caused by just 5 device types.
 To investigate further, you could use the filter to display a specific device type and see if there are other correlations, such as a specific OS version or carrier.